strattonbrazil/photoshop/README.md

 # Frames to Layer Comps

 A script for turning a bunch of frames from the animation timeline into layer comps.
-Originally written for Glenn Harmon.
+Originally written for [Glenn Harmon](https://www.linkedin.com/in/glenn-harmon-2445bb2/).

 # Frames to PSDs

 A script for turning a bunch of frames from the animation timeline into individual PSD files.
-User choose the destination directory.
+User chooses the destination directory.
 Hidden frames are removed per PSD file.
-Originally written for Andy Erekson.
+Originally written for [Andy Erekson](https://www.linkedin.com/in/andy-erekson-193a548/).

+# Frames to PSD Layers

+A script for turning a bunch of frames from the animation timeline into individual layers.
+Originally written for [Andy Erekson](https://www.linkedin.com/in/andy-erekson-193a548/).

+# Frames to JPGs

+A script for saving every frame in the animation timeline to a timelie.
+Originally written for [Andy Erekson](https://www.linkedin.com/in/andy-erekson-193a548/).